FAIRmat-NFDI/AreaA-Examples/tutorial13/part3/README.md

 ```

 > [!NOTE]
-> The project `nomad-awesome-tools` is created in a new directory, we have included a helper script to move all the files to the parent level of the repository.
+> The project `nomad-sintering` is created in a new directory, we have included a helper script to move all the files to the parent level of the repository.

 ```sh